llbit/git-commit-metrics/README.md

 1. `python countlines.py <path-to-repo> --by=name --output=tex > stats.tex`
 2. `xelatex stats.tex`

+Note: `<path-to-repo>` can be a directory on the filesystem with a checked-out repository, or it can be a git repository url.
+In the latter case, the code will be cloned to the local `repo` directory (unless the directory already exists).

 ## Usage with Alias File

 An alias file can be used to map email addresses to names.
 This is handy when